themejuice/sprout/README.md

 ## Roadmap
 In the long run, I'd like Theme Juice to be a solid foundation that developers can use to create quality WordPress applications.
 Currently, it is not meant for simple theme development, but for entire WP application development.
+Features that I'd like to work toward:

 - [x] Create Core package to render initial HTML and handle automatic inclusion of assets/packages
 - [x] Create packages that can be updated independently per-project